 Research

-2. Biotic interactions and facilitation for long-term resilience
+2. Biotic interactions for long-term resilience